chetan25/clothing-store-mfe/README.md

 - HomeApp - This is the main Shell App that loads other Micro FE Apps.
 - ProductApp -This contains all the Product related components.

+### State Management
+For state managenent and common state, I have used Recoil.
+Recoil seems to be a good fit for sharing state, since we can expose atoms from one App and consumed them in another App.
+A good example is exposing Atoms from the the container app and consuming it in the product app.

 ### How to use
 > Install `Docker` for your machine.
 > Then navigate to the root of the Repository and run `docker-compose up`